-MIS P607 The Evolution of Electronic Commerce
+The Evolution of Electronic Commerce

-The Internet and the emerging 'Information Superhighways' offer the potential to dramatically alter the way we transact goods and services.
+The Internet offers the potential to dramatically alter the way we transact goods and services.
 This course is designed to provide participants with a detailed knowledge of the concepts and specific skills related to electronic commerce, as well as an understanding of related concepts, technologies and applications.
 The course combines a technical foundation with a critical evaluation of electronic commerce strategies.
 Beginning with a review of the critical information technology trajectories that provide a basis for electronic commerce, the course proceeds to examine the application and consequences of these information technologies to different commercial processes.
 Finally, the course will consider the economics of electronic commerce and the implications of electronic commerce on different industry sectors.
 Various industry experts will participate as guest speakers throughout the course.
-Through hands-on experience, participants will learn how to use the WWW and Internet to market themselves, to market products, to build virtual organisations, to build distributed knowledge structures, to create and modify images, to collaborate with people in other countries, to establish boilerplate web pages, to design for accessibility and maintainability, and so on.